 For my second session, I felt a slight, relaxing muscle ache.
 It was something similar to what I would feel after a good massage.
 Being different from the first session, I attribute this feeling the electrical charge I got this time around.

-Each consultation ends with Doctor Yang taking my pulse again.
+Each consultation ends with Edward Yang taking my pulse again.
 This is done to see if the acupuncture session was successful and if I still need additional visits.

 Some people can be cured of their ailments in as little as a single session.
 While others may take a bit longer.
 In my case, I will be going on my fourth session for a severe allergy of the sneezing kind.

 And though there was a marked improvement right after the first session, it did not go away.
 However, I did notice that it has been getting better with each consultation so I am looking forward to being finally rid of it soon.